mifi/lossless-cut/README.md

   - Your mileage may vary when it comes to `Keyframe cut` vs `Normal cut`.
 You may need to try both, depending on the video. [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
   - You may try to enable the new "Smart cut" mode.
 However it is very experimental and may not work for most files.
 - When exporting you may lose some proprietary data tracks (like `tmcd`, `fdsc` and `gpmd` added by GoPro).
 These can however be losslessly exported to separate files.
+- If you cut a file, but the duration of the exported file is incorrect (or the same as input), try to disable all tracks except for the video track.
 - EXIF/metadata can be preserved (see Export Options dialog), but it doesn't always output compliant files, so use it carefully.
 - Some codecs are not natively supported, but will preview with low quality playback and no audio.
 You may convert these files to a supported codec from the File menu, see [#88](https://github.com/mifi/lossless-cut/issues/88).